pimcore/pimcore/doc/Development_Documentation/10_Ecommerce_Framework/01_Architecture_Overview.md

 ## Payment Manager
 The Payment Manager is responsible for all aspects concerning payment.
-The main aspect is the implementation of different Payment Provider to integrate them into the framework.
+The main aspect is the implementation of different Payment Providers to integrate them into the framework.

 ## Order Manager